techidaily/site-win11-tips/source/_posts/7-ways-to-fix-the-windows-services-tool-when-it-wont-open-or-respond.md

 ![Running the Hardware and Devices Troubleshooter](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/Running-the-Hardware-and-Devices-Troubleshooter.jpg)

- Check out our[guide to all of Windows 11's troubleshooters](https://www.makeuseof.com/windows-11-troubleshooters/) for a crash course on what these handy tools can do for you.
+ Check out our [guide to all of Windows 11's troubleshooters](https://www.makeuseof.com/windows-11-troubleshooters/) for a crash course on what these handy tools can do for you.

 ## 5\.
 Run a System Scan